-It wasn’t until I started going to therapy and studying how to have healthy relationships that I realized I was showing up in ways that were leading to disappointment.
+It wasn’t until I started studying how to have healthy relationships and Gestalt Therapy that I realized I was showing up in ways that were leading to disappointment.
 It wasn’t until I began to look at the messages I got as a child and the effects of losing my father with my adult eyes, that my healing began.

-I realized I could either spend my life blaming my mother and being sad that I didn't have the relationship I wanted, OR I could choose to look inward and take ownership of my life.
+I realized I could either spend my life blaming others and being sad that I didn't have the relationship I wanted, OR I could choose to look inward and take ownership of my life.

 When I realized how much power and choice I had in my life, I embarked on a journey to create healthy, positive relationships.
 With partners.
 With sex.
 With my body.